spettroscopio/SGL/README.md

 | demos | Longer and more complex examples, to experiment with specific OpenGL features. |
 | inc | Supporting includes of various nature, for example debugging, matrices, vectors, etc. |

-Keep in mind this is a work in progress even if it has all the features I seem to require at the moment.
+Keep in mind this is a work in progress even if it has all the features I seem to require at the moment.<br>
-I count on keep adding examples and demos in time.
+I count on keep adding examples and demos in time.<br>
-You can ask questions, make suggestions or just telling me if this helped you in some way here ->
+You can ask questions, make suggestions or just telling me if this helped you in some way [here](https://).